AaronCWacker/CV/README.md

 ![image](https://github.com/AaronCWacker/CV/assets/30595158/64e3dbd7-6921-478b-9917-b52a82bb7a7c)

-# Aaron Wacker - Senior Principal Engineer, Optum Health
+# Senior Principal Engineer, Optum Clinical Technology
-**## **Senior Principal Engineer, Optum Clinical Technology**

-Over **30 years** experience leading development and architecture focusing on AI delivery last 5 years delivering AI Assessment, Care Plan, Triage, Behavioral Health, Medical Inpatient, Outpatient, SNF provider recommendation systems for Clinical business and technology.
-I am a technical leader for two production products in Optum Health for **Triage** and **Patient Check In** EMR integrated health care processes used in U.S. care delivery organizations (CDOs).
-Nearly every review since 2010, I have scored **5/5 exceeding expectations** for review scores.
+Over **30 years** experience leading development and architecture as Director of Applications Development, Director of Architecture, and Senior Principal Engineer focusing on AI architecture, design, development, and delivery last 5 years delivering at least 5 major AI apps annually in areas of Assessment, Care Planning, Triage, Behavioral Health, Medical Inpatient, Outpatient, SNF provider recommendation systems for Clinical business and technology.

+I am a technical leader/owner for two production products in Optum Clinical for:
+1. **Triage** application called "SympleNote & Symptom Smart", An AI Led Medical Interview, Medical KB and Differential Diagnosis AI/NLP application that schedules appointments and integrates with Epic and Mychart using SMART/FHIR and Azure patterns.
+This serves three CDO networks in WA, and MA.
+2. **Patient Check In** application called "EasyCheck" is an AI IVR/SMS integrated application to optimize patient check in process EMR integrated health care appointment check in application in U.S. care delivery organizations (CDOs).
+This serves over 400 locations in state of CA with over 48k appts per month.
+3. Nearly every review since 2010, I have scored **5/5 exceeding expectations** for review scores.

 As an **AI teacher** on a weekly basis with my AI Zero to Hero course and annual global Hackathon leader, I have helped train over 3000 engineers on using AI for health care.
 I've also run Optum's Global Hackathon since 2019-2022 with over 2500 engineers.
 My weekly AI Zero to Hero class through **Optum Technology University** taught Generative AI, Streamlit, Python, Gradio, Huggingface Model, Dataset, and Space development.
 As a teacher I've achieved a **Net Promoter Score of 97.7% promoters** by helping others learn to build AI apps quickly and comprehensively using the latest AI techniques.
 **